INL/BlackLab/PLAN.md

 ### Metadata

-- [ ] Store metadata in "special" document.
-Make sure we don't accidentally match that document.
+- [x] Store metadata in "special" document.
 Preferably, don't treat it as a special document, just a document in the index that doesn't have a value for the contents field.
+      - [ ] Make sure we don't accidentally match that document.
-- [ ] SearchParameters: better replacement for MatchAllQuery, see TODO comment.
+      - [ ] BlackLabIndexIntegrated.getAllRealDocsQuery(): better replacement for MatchAllQuery, see TODO comment.

 Where we would need to take metadata document into account:
 - whenever we iterate over all documents to do something